acn-sbuad/learning-functions/task-cosmostrigger.md

 In this section, you are given _two_ options on how to set up the database.

-- (A) Set up a database in an Azure Subscription you control
+**NOTE** If you have credits in you Azure account go for option A.

-- (B) Set up a free sandbox database in Azure
+- A - Set up a database in an Azure Subscription you control

-If you have credits in your personal Azure account, please go for option A.
+- B - Set up a free sandbox database in Azure

 **Alternative A: Create a database in an Azure Subscription you control**